 - Matcha green tea: If you're a matcha lover, add ½ teaspoon of matcha powder to your overnight oats for a boost of energy.

-- Pumpkin pie: Add a few tablespoons of pumpkin puree, alongside ½ teaspoon of pumpkin pie spice.
+- Pumpkin pie: Add a few tablespoons of homemade pumpkin puree, alongside ½ teaspoon of pumpkin pie spice.

 - Extracts: They're great if you want to add more flavor without adding too many ingredients.
 Almond extract, rum extract, and mint extract will all work here.